 A lender pulls three credit reports to issue a mortgage?
 Yes, potentially.
-One when you get pre-qualified, another at loan application, if loan application and settlement happens 120 days or more after pre-qualification, then the third check is just before settlement!
+One when you get pre-qualified.
+Then another at loan application, if loan application and settlement happens 120 days or more after pre-qualification.
+And then the third check is just before settlement!
 Yes, now Fannie Mae, Freddie Mac, FHA, and all the rule makers require lenders to check for credit activity just a day or two prior to settlement.

-These institutions require loan specialists to monitor your credit right before settlement for new credit accounts and increasing credit card balances.
+These institutions require lenders to monitor your credit right before settlement for new credit accounts and increasing credit card balances.
 Don’t use your credit cards for anything other than regular, small purchases, and don’t open new credit.
-Doing this may affect your debt ratios or your credit score and stall, or stop, your settlement!
+Doing this may affect your debt ratios or your credit score.
+It may even stall, or stop, your settlement!
 I will illustrate in more detail using a few true stories.

 Client Story #1:

-I had a client who was so excited after loan approval that he decided to lease a new Mercedes Benz for over $1000 a month after loan approval and prior to settlement.
+I had a client who was so excited after loan approval that he decided to lease a new Mercedes Benz for over $1000 a month.
+This was after loan approval and prior to settlement.
 Think that caused a problem?
 Yes, a massive one.
 It took a lot of time to correct the situation.

 Client Story #2:

-I had another client buy over $20,000 of new furniture after loan approval and prior to settlement, which reduced his credit score, raised his debt ratio to an unacceptable level.
+I had another client buy over $20,000 of new furniture after loan approval and prior to settlement.
+This reduced his credit score.
+And it raised his debt ratio to an unacceptable level.
 This delayed the settlement for a week while I found a solution to make his loan work and get him approved again.

 Higher Credit Score = Higher Interest Rate